nponeccop/systemd-boot/README.md

 ``sudo apt install gnu-efi dh-autoreconf``

-If you want to build 'systemd-boot' from scratch, then you'll need to add all Minimal Linux Live dependencies + the 'systemd-boot' build dependencies (Ubuntu):
+If you want to build 'systemd-boot' from scratch, then you'll need to add all Minimal Linux Live dependencies and the 'systemd-boot' build dependencies (Ubuntu):

 ``sudo apt install wget make gawk gcc bc xorriso gnu-efi dh-autoreconf``